dCache/dcache-book2/config-billing.md

 THE BILLING LOG FILES
 =====================

-If you installed DCACHE following the instructions in the Chapter [Installing dCache](install.md) you enabled the BILLING in the domain where the HTTPD service is running (see the extract of the layout file).
+If you installed dCache following the instructions in the Chapter [Installing dCache](install.md) you enabled the BILLING in the domain where the HTTPD service is running (see the extract of the layout file).

     ...
     [httpdDomain]